mwilen/hokanjs/README.md

 });
 ```

-When hokan is initialized you can simply set and get the properties using `hokan.key`.
+Once hokan is initialized you can simply set and get the properties using `hokan.key`.
 ```
 hokan.text = 'This is awesome!'
 console.log(hokan.text) // This is awesome!

+// Or set multiple key values at the same time using set hokan.set({
+  text: 'The new text'
+})
 ```

 Hokan provides a change callback `onChange(fn)` which returns the new values of the interpolated placeholders